plakak/easy-vuex-modules/README.md

   }
 };
 ```
-- During store creation make sure you use namespace for each module, or just ouse `namespace` helper provided by the library
+- During store creation make sure you use namespace for each module, or just use `namespace` helper provided by the library
 ```javascript
 import { namespace } from 'easy-vuex-modules';
 import { myModule } from './myModule';